mitchellh/panicwrap/README.md

 codes continue to work as normal, making the existence of panicwrap mostly invisble to the end user until a panic actually occurs.

-While globally catching panics within a Go application is not supposed to be done, since a panic is truly a bug in the program meant to crash the system, it is often useful to have a way to know when these panics occur. panicwrap allows you to do something with these panics, such as writing them to a file, so that you can track when panics occur.
+Since a panic is truly a bug in the program meant to crash the runtime, globally catching panics within Go applications is not supposed to be possible.
+Despite this, it is often useful to have a way to know when panics occur. panicwrap allows you to do something with these panics, such as writing them to a file, so that you can track when panics occur.

-Because it would be sad to panic while capturing a panic, it is recommended that the handler functions for panicwrap remain relatively simple and well tested. panicwrap itself contains many tests.
+panicwrap is ***not a panic recovery system***.
+Panics indicate serious problems with your application and _should_ crash the runtime. panicwrap is just meant as a way to monitor for panics.
+If you still thing this is the worst idea ever, read the section below on why.

 ## Features